rmindo/dappers/README.md

 ```

 #### dispatch
-A straightforward state dispatcher or object aggregator.
+A straightforward dispatcher, the object is dispatched globally and can be access through component properties.
 ```js
 // Dispatch with object
 this.props.dispatch({greetings: 'Hello World'})